w3c/wai-bcase/_business-case/index.md

 Tech leaders know that for meeting broad technology demands, accessibility is good business.

 ### Financial Benefits
 Industry leaders understand that baked-in accessibility is an innovation driver – enabling elegant solutions to unanticipated problems.
 Accessible design is by nature flexible, allowing content to be able to be faithfully rendered across a broad spectrum of devices, platforms, assistive technologies, and operating systems.
-A business with accessible web sites and applications increases market share by several million people with disabilities – a market that Fortune magazine estimates at $200&nbsp;billion per year in the United States alone.
+A business with accessible web sites and applications can increase its market share by several million people with disabilities – a market that Fortune magazine estimates at $200&nbsp;billion per year in the United States alone.
 Integration of accessibility into your company’s standard design, development, and QA processes minimizes development cost while maximizing market share.

 Financially, accessibility is good business.